Craving peanut butter?

 - Peanut butter + honey.
 Simple yet awesome.
 (Shhh.
 Don’t argue.
 Just try it.)
 Or go for the more traditional peanut butter and sliced apples–it sounds like a snack for a fifth-grader, but to be honest it tastes pretty good as an adult, too!
 (Or make this incredible recipe for Homemade Dark Chocolate Peanut Butter Cups.)

 - Try eating more carbs.
 Please don’t freak out–I said more carbs, not all the carbs.
-You don’t have to switch to a high-carb diet if you don’t want to–just be willing to tweak and listen.
+You don’t have to switch to a high-carb diet–just be willing to tweak and listen.
 Snack on fresh fruit, try a sweet potato now and then.
 And if you’re up for a baked potato or a slice of sourdough bread, then go for it.
 You can decide what works for you, but try not to be afraid of food groups or lump foods into “good” vs. “evil” categories.
 That’s just way too stressful.
 Which brings me to my last example…

 If you’re craving peanut butter because you’re just plain stressed out: